Career Development Resources for Alumni

 What are Field Teams?

-Field Teams are designed to provide a network of alumni and parents in fields of interest to A&S students.
+Field Teams are designed to provide a network of A&S alumni and parents in fields of interest to A&S students.
 Field Teams include: Finance, Law, Media, Government & Policy, and Healthcare.
-These teams organize activities that engage students with alumni and others in the field to learn about careers.
+These teams organize activities that engage A&S students with A&S alumni and A&S parents in the field to learn about careers.
+Each field team also assists current undergraduate students as they begin to build their own Cornell network with A&S alumni.

 For more information about the A&S Career Connections Committee or to nominate yourself for a Field Team, use the button below to access CU Volunteer.
 Search "Arts & Sciences" to see available opportunities.